pbrisbin/basil/README.md

 *Note: the String `'beer'` is interpreted as `/^beer$/` by the constructor*

+These types of plugins have been removed since they can be implemented using the new factoid plugin.

 #### Respond cleverly using the trigger's content

 ~~~ { .ruby }